Athens, Athens, Athens. What a city!

 With a colourful terrace area and all the traditional charm and style of a boutique hotel, you’d almost forget Athens Quinta was a backpackers’ hostel.
 I love how artsy the hostel is; elaborate art decorates every room and even the furniture carries decorative elegance.

-It’s based a minute from the Metro station, so you can choose to stay in the neighbourhood or travel further afield.
+It’s based a minute from the Metro station, so you can choose to stay in the neighborhood or travel further afield.
 The city is really your oyster.

 ‘Dream studio’ is certainly a good way to describe this colourful apartment.
 One of the most attractive features is the gorgeous patio garden area overflowing with hanging plants and pretty lanterns.